lwjglgamedev/lwjglbook-bookcontents-leg/chapter5/chapter5.md

 * type: Specifies the type of value in the indices data.
 In this case we are using integers.
 * indices: Specifies the offset to apply to the indices data to start rendering.

-An now we can use our newer and much more efficient method of drawing complex models by just specifying the indices.
+And now we can use our newer and much more efficient method of drawing complex models by just specifying the indices.

 ```java
 public void init() throws Exception {